datanews/tables/README.md

 * `--id`: ID to use for resuming stream; if an input file is provided, the filename is used by default.
 * `--restart`: Restart any resuming as well as remove existing data and tables.  **WARNING: DELETES DATA**  Use this is you don't have a unique key defined or if your model has changed.
 * `--batch-size`: Numbers of rows to import at once.
 Default is 1000.
 Use lower or higher numbers depending the database and how it is configured.
+* `--guess-limit`: Numbers of rows to analyze for data structure and types.
+Default is 1000.
+Use a higher number than the default if your data have many inconsistencies.
 * `--type`: Force type of parsing.
 This is determined from filename and defaults to `csv`.
 Valid values are `csv`, `tsv`, `json`, `ndjson`, `html`, or `custom`.
 * `--csv-headers`: Use the keyword, false, if there are no headers.
 Or use a comma separated list of headers.
 Defaults to reading headers from file.
 Forces type to CSV.
 * `--csv-delimiter`: CSV delimiter character.
 Defaults to `,`.
 If you need to use a tab character, use `--csv-delimiter=$'\t'`.
 Forces type to CSV.